MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

         /// `additionalObjects` parameter will be accessible here.
         /// Currently a WebMessage object can be the following type:
         /// - `CoreWebView2File`.
+        /// Cast the object to the native type to access its specific properties.
         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2WebMessageReceivedEventArgs2")]
         {
             IVectorView<Object> AdditionalObjects { get; };